With the writers' strike finally resolved, late-night talk shows bring back the funny

 Kimmel: “Every time something happened in the news I would get texts asking me if I was bummed we didn’t have a show that night.
 And mostly I was fine, but the one that really got me was when they booked Trump in Georgia and he self-reported his weight at 215 pounds.
 I almost crossed the picket line for that.”

 “This is all great publicity for the NFL.
-Mere rumors that Tay-Tay might be at last nights game-game sent ticket prices surging more than 40%.
-It used to be that you couldn’t afford to watch Taylor Swift, now you can’t afford to watch Taylor Swift watch something.”
+Mere rumors that Tay-Tay might be at last nights game-game sent ticket prices surging more than 40 percent.
+It used to be that you couldn’t afford to watch Taylor Swift, now you can’t afford to watch Taylor Swift watch something.

 In reference to her appearance at Sunday night's NFL game between the Chiefs and the Jets: